2 California supermarkets closing after city orders pay hike - WTMJ

 A city statement characterized Kroger’s decision as “unfortunate for workers, shoppers and the company.”

-A similar hazard pay wage increase has been approved by the city of Montebello and is being considered in Los Angeles and Pomona.
+A similar hazard pay wage increase has been approved by the city of Montebello and is being considered in Los Angeles, Pomona, Oakland, San Jose and other San Francisco Bay Area cities.

+Last week, Santa Clara County supervisors voted to draft an ordinance for a $5 hourly raise for some essential workers, including grocery store workers.
+It could come up for a vote next week.

 A lawsuit filed by the California Grocers Association claims that the Long Beach ordinance interferes with the collective bargaining process between grocery stores and unions representing workers.